RedPitaya/Documentation/appsFeatures/remoteControl/scpi.rst

     .. figure:: img/scpi-development.png

 #.
 Start the SCPI server by selecting the RUN button.
-Please note the IP of your Red Pitaya (192.168.178.100) board as it will be needed to connect to your board.
+Please note the IP of your Red Pitaya (in our case, 192.168.178.100) board, as it will be needed to establish a socket communication with your board.
+Alternatively, you can use the *"rp-xxxxxx.local"* address instead of the IP address.

     .. figure:: img/scpi-app-run.png